yxlllc/DDSP-SVC/README.md

 Compared with the famous [SO-VITS-SVC](https://github.com/svc-develop-team/so-vits-svc),  its training and synthesis have much lower requirements for computer hardware, and the training time can be shortened by orders of magnitude, which is close to the training speed of [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI).

-In addition, when performing real-time voice changing, the hardware resource consumption of this project is significantly lower than that of SO-VITS-SVC and RVC, and a lower delay can be achieved by tuning parameters on the same hardware configuration.
+In addition, when performing real-time voice changing, the hardware resource consumption of this project is significantly lower than that of SO-VITS-SVC，but probably slightly higher than the latest version of RVC.

-Although the original synthesis quality of DDSP is not ideal (the original output can be heard in tensorboard while training), after enhancing the sound quality with a pre-trained vocoder based enhancer (old version) or with a shallow diffusion model (new version) , for some data sets, it can achieve the synthesis quality no less than SOVITS-SVC and RVC.
-The demo outputs are in the `samples` folder,  and the related model checkpoint can be downloaded from the release page.
+Although the original synthesis quality of DDSP is not ideal (the original output can be heard in tensorboard while training), after enhancing the sound quality with a pre-trained vocoder based enhancer (old version) or with a shallow diffusion model (new version) , for some datasets, it can achieve the synthesis quality no less than SOVITS-SVC and RVC.

 The old version models are still compatible, the following chapters are the instructions for the old version.
-Some operations of the new version are the same, see the previous chapter.
+Some operations of the new version are the same, see the previous chapters.

 Disclaimer: Please make sure to only train DDSP-SVC models with **legally obtained authorized data**, and do not use these models and any audio they synthesize for illegal purposes.
 The author of this repository is not responsible for any infringement, fraud and other illegal acts caused by the use of these model checkpoints and audio.